marcusngwj/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be a portable application
+6. Should have a user-friendly GUI

 ## Appendix D : Glossary